Boston Celtics Trade And Draft Rumors: Jimmy Butler Now Or Markelle Fultz Later?

 Learn more about Fultz and his sudden rise to stardom in the video below.

 As a Washington product, Fultz comes out of the same program that produced Thomas, the Celtics’ current superstar.
 Thomas, however, was the 60th and final pick in the 2011 NBA draft.
-Fultz appears likely to the the first in 2017.
+Fultz appears likely to the first in 2017.

-“He’s been pretty much the consensus Number One pick all year,” CBS Sports NBA draft expert Moward Medal wrote of Fultz last week.
+“He’s been pretty much the consensus number one pick all year,” CBS Sports NBA draft expert Moward Medal wrote of Fultz last week.
 “He’s a dynamic playmaker at the point guard position — a scorer, a shooter, a potentially elite defender, and he’s hitting whatever the opposite of the freshman wall is.
 Not really a weakness in the bag.”

 After 25 games at Washington, Fultz is averaging 23.2 points in 35.7 minutes per game, along with 5.9 assists and 5.7 rebounds.

-The Nets are currently 9-47, a full six-and-a-half games behind the NBA’s next-worst team, the Phoenix Suns, all but assuring the Celtics of landing that 25 percent chance at the top pick in the draft and a shot at Fultz.
+The Nets are currently 9-47, a full six and a half games behind the NBA’s next-worst team, the Phoenix Suns, all but assuring the Celtics of landing that 25 percent chance at the top pick in the draft and a shot at Fultz.

 [Featured Image By Jonathan Daniel/Getty Images]